-If you are not sure about prosecution, but you might want to prosecute later, you are encouraged to obtain a medical evidentiary examination.
+If you are not sure about filing a criminal complaint, but you might want to file a complaint at a later time, you are encouraged to obtain a medical evidentiary examination.
 You are encouraged to file a police report and you always have the right to change your mind and not to pursue a criminal complaint.

-If you are not sure what to do, you can call the National Sexual Assault Hotline at 1-800-656-HOPE (4673), or TurnAround, Inc., a Rape Crisis and Recovery Center, at 410-377-8111 or its Hotline at 443-279-0379.
+If you are not sure what to do, you can call the TurnAround, Inc.( Rape Crisis and Recovery Center) 410-377-8111, or its Helpline at 443-279-0379.
 The advocate will provide you with options and you will not need to give your name.